KDE/cutehmi/README.md

 </div>
 <!-- CUT HERE -->

-CuteHMI is an open-source HMI (Human Machine Interface) software written in C++ and QML, using Qt library as a framework.
+CuteHMI is an open-source HMI (Human Machine Interface) software written in C++ and QML, using Qt libraries as a framework.

 Note: While most of the project uses Mozilla Public License, v.
 2.0, some files are distributed under different licenses.

 ## Compiling

-1. Get the Qt framework.
+1. Get the Qt toolkit.
 Open-source and commercial editions can be obtained from https://www.qt.io/.
 Qt can also be shipped with Linux distribution.

 2. Modbus components still use libmodbus library (http://libmodbus.org/).
 On Linux one can run following commands.
 ```